Vizemo/EURECA-SAOVSM/README.md

 # EURECA-SAOV
 EURECA Project: Sentiment Analysis Over Vaccines On Social Media (SAOVOSM)

+Each folder contains the code that was written to complete the project

+preProcessing - contains code to decompress the zStandard files and save the decompressed data into the filtered JSON format. sentiment_analysis - contains code that we used NLP VADER library to analyze the processed data. subreddits - contains partial data of all the subreddits on reddit and a counter based on revelant data for presentation purposes for a poster presentation.

 Abstract

 Purpose: We performed a sentiment analysis on social media comments that contained relevant key terms about vaccines.
 We looked for patterns in vaccine sentiment over time, especially during the COVID-19 pandemic, and represented this data by community.